biocarl/til-biocarl/README.md

 -   Edit with right click, `Edit key` and specifiy output and modifier
 -   Move file into `/Library/Keyboard Layouts/`, restart and select layout under keyboard preferences
 -   IntelliJ: If you want to use the option modifier key you need to select `Keymap` -\> `IntelliJ Idea Classic` (and not mac)

+# 📅 10.09.2022 java: datatypes: numbers: For what do you use the hexadecimal system?
+- base 16: Using: 0 - 9, A - F
+- presenting Unicode/ASCII characters, RGB colors (#  symbol): #66_92_E3 (r,g,b), MAC addresses, assembly, memory addresses

+# 📅 10.09.2022 java: datatypes: numbers: Why do we use hexadecimal representation if we know the decimal?
+- Because you can nicely represent e.g. 8 bit byte with two hex digits ranging from 00 - FF.
+- So for example: 5A means 5:101, A:10(base 10):1010 -> 1011010.
+In short it is easier to represent large numbers, maps conveniently to binary, and if you need to flip a bit, at max four bits need to change (maybe),  keeping it human readable

+# 📅 10.09.2022 java: datatypes: numbers: How to convert between binary, hex and octal in Java?
+- You do not really convert between the both because they are just different representations of the same thing.
+When you want to show them as a string you need conversion though because default is always decimal when printing.
+- To convert to String representation e.g.  `Integer::toHexString(int num)`
+- To parse e.g. hex string into int `Integer.parseInt("0xAB", 16)`

+# 📅 10.09.2022 java: datatypes: casting: What is an implicit typecast?
+- Implicit typecast := When one data type is widened to another datatype
+- Only happens if conversion is without data loss. (from int to -> long)
+- also called Widening Casting,  Automatic Type Conversion
+- also happens if you have cast to objects more up in the hierarchy (Child -> Parent)

+# 📅 10.09.2022 java: datatypes: casting: What is an explicit typecast?
+- Explicit typecast := Explicitly specify that conversion should be done and potentially losing data
+- e.g. `double a = 1.1; int b = (int) a;` will remove decimal part
+- in other words, chop of if data type can hold less
+- Narrowing Casting, Need Explicit Conversion
+- also needed if you want to move down into class hierarchy (Parent -> Child)

+# 📅 10.09.2022 java: datatypes: casting: Can you also cast booleans?
+- Not from integers: Java can't represent false as 0 or null and can't represent true as non-zero
+- But convert from String
+- returns boxed primitive: `Boolean.valueOf(“TrUe”);`, is case-insensitive
+- returns primitive: `Boolean.parseBoolean("true")`

+# 📅 10.09.2022 java: datatypes: wrapper: Why do we have object wrapper for primitives?
+- Consistent API e.g. toString(), convenient methods (in the spirit of OO, encapsulated)
+- We can only provide Object as a generic type, or more general: Polymorphism
+- We can have static util methods associated to it's type

+# 📅 10.09.2022 java: datatypes: wrapper: What is understood under auto/unboxing?
+- Convert primitive types back and forth to their object wrapper classes e.g. int -> Integer

+# 📅 10.09.2022 java: datatypes: wrapper: When does auto/unboxing happen?
+- Assignment of literal to object wrapper: e.g. here Character ch = 'a';
+- Passing as a parameter: ints to a ArrayList<Integer> it does not crash at runtime because at compile time it actually does this: list.add(Integer.valueOf(i))
+- Different example: i % 2 -> compile time: i.intValue() % 2)

+# 📅 10.09.2022 java: datatypes: wrapper: Can you do a widening conversion and autoboxing in the same assignment?
+- Example:
+- `Long var1 = 12;` // does not compile
+- `long var2 = 12;` // compiles
+- `Long var3 = 12L;` // compiles
+- According to JLS §5.2 Assignment Conversion, only one conversion is allowed at the time, except if the conversion is a narrowing conversion of a constant expression
+- `Short var1= 12;`
+- This is the case because you do not have literals of bytes or shorts, only of int.
+If you want to make this possible: `byte b = 0b0;` and not force the user to do this `byte b = (byte) 0;` you have to allow implicit narrowing conversion for literals

 # 📅 08.09.2022 github: Exclude filenames from search